How to Find a Non Toxic Yoga Mat + Top 7 Most Eco-Friendly Yoga Mats

 Manduka eKO Yoga Mat – For Women and Men, Strong, Durable, Non-Slip Grip, 5mm Thick, 71 Inch

-When it comes to eco friendly yoga mats, we’re glad that big brands like Manduka have finally jumped on the bandwagon.
-Though some of their other products contain known toxins, this particular mat is remarkably chemical-free and recommended by yoga teachers around the world.
+We’re glad big brands like Manduka have finally jumped on the bandwagon regarding eco-friendly yoga mats.
+Though some of their other products contain known toxins, this mat is remarkably chemical-free and recommended by yoga teachers worldwide.

-It is made with 100% natural tree rubber and free of toxic foaming, agents, azodicarbonamide, PVC, and harmful plasticizers.
-It is 5mm thick for superior joint cushioning, making it great for any type of yoga session.
+It is made with 100% natural tree rubber and free of toxic foaming agents, azodicarbonamide, PVC, and harmful plasticizers.
+It is 5mm thick for superior joint cushioning, making it great for any yoga session.
 It has a rippled surface for added traction.
-We also love that this mat is so easy to clean with a quick wipe down.
+We also love that this mat is easy to clean with a quick wipe-down.

-Keep in mind that this mat does have a fairly strong smell out of the box, but it isn’t that nasty chemical smell from conventional mats.
+Remember that this mat does have a reasonably strong smell out of the box, but it isn’t that nasty chemical smell from conventional mats.
 The pungent smell comes from the natural tree rubber and dissipates over time.
-Cleaning with a diluted apple cider vinegar solution can help get rid of it.
+Cleaning with a diluted apple cider vinegar solution can help eliminate it.

 Pros